sandydunlop/website/docs/markista/javadoc/markista/doclet/MarkdownDoclet.md

 The `run` method is called by the Javadoc tool to begin running the doclet.

+**Parameters:**

+`environment` - Represents the operating environment of a single invocation of the doclet.

 **Returns:**

 true if completed without errors, false if errors occurred.